 BACKGROUND

 Pursuant to G.L. c.
-164, §§ 92B-92C, the Grid Modernization Advisory Council (GMAC) is charged with reviewing and providing recommendations to the state’s investor-owned electric distribution companies’ (EDCs) electric-sector modernization plans (ESMPs).
-The Equity Working Group, a subcommittee of the GMAC, was established on September 14, 2023, to review the inclusion of equity in the electric sector modernization plans (ESMPs).
+164, §§ 92B-92C, the Grid Modernization Advisory Council (GMAC or the Council) is charged with reviewing and providing recommendations to the state’s investor-owned electric distribution companies’ (EDCs) electric-sector modernization plans (ESMPs).
+The Equity Working Group, a subcommittee of the GMAC, was established on September 14, 2023, to review the inclusion of equity in the ESMPs.
 The Council’s full Charter is located at the Grid Modernization Advisory Council’s website.

 The Equity Working Group is comprised of Grid Modernization Advisory Council members, two members external to the Council and the Massachusetts Department of Energy Resources.
-The state’s investor-owned electric distribution companies (EDCs) have one non-voting representative.
+The state’s EDCs have one non-voting representative.

 The Equity Working Group consists of the following representatives: